Framingham State Rams

-The Framingham State Rams are composed of 14 varsity teams (6 men's, 8 women's) representing Framingham State University in intercollegiate athletics.
-All teams compete at the NCAA Division III level and all teams compete in the Massachusetts State Collegiate Athletic Conference (MASCAC), except for field hockey, which plays in the Little East Conference (LEC).
+The Framingham State Rams are composed of 14 (15 in 2024–25) varsity teams (6 men's, 9 women's) representing Framingham State University in intercollegiate athletics.
+All teams compete at the NCAA Division III level and all teams compete in the Massachusetts State Collegiate Athletic Conference (MASCAC).

 Background

 Men's programs include baseball, cross country, football, basketball, ice hockey, and soccer.
-Women's programs include cross country, lacrosse, softball, basketball, field hockey, outdoor track and field, soccer, and volleyball.
+Women's programs include cross country, lacrosse, softball, basketball, field hockey, outdoor track and field, soccer, and volleyball (women's ice hockey will be added in 2024–25).
 Club sports that the university offers include Cheerleading, Men's Lacrosse, Men's Rugby, and Women's Rugby.
 The university also offers a wide variety of intramural programs that include everything from badminton, to golf, to dodgeball.
 There is also a state-of-the-art athletic and recreation center which opened in 2001 that includes basketball courts, a volleyball court, and a weight room.

-In 2007, the women's soccer team was awarded the NCAA Sportsmanship Award.